amberstar/State/README.md

 - does a model need migration
 - directly migrate raw key-value data to the current version before attempting to read a model

 When designing the models in the model designer, you can specify a version hash modifier signifying a new model version.
-This version modifier get's carried over to the model code so you can determine if a model version about to be decoded is a different version than the current version of the model code
+This version modifier get's carried over to the model code so you can determine if a model version about to be decoded is a different version than the current version of the model code.

 ##System Requirements
 - Swift 1.2